 The tieredJolie accent table (opens in new tab) with a walnut top and a bevelled, black-stained legs and brass feet is oh-so-alluring.

 With its chic hammock-style leather seat, the Ninna Armchair (opens in new tab) by Urban Avenue is no ordinary armchair.
 Designed by Carlo Contin for the Parisian furniture producer Adentro, this is an iconic piece that we believe to be an instant classic, a real showstopper.

 Beautiful soft matt-black and bonnet shaped shades contrasting against sharp lines, the Ashworth Floor Lamp (opens in new tab) by DAR Lighting oozes sophistication.

 A radio, but not like you know it.
-Ruark’s R7 console-come-radio is a true statemenet piece.
+Ruark's R7 (opens in new tab) console-come-radiois a true statemenet piece.
 A midcentury Modern shape, a slim frame to rest things on, and with a built-in audio system?
 Genius.

 Jonathan Adler's Camille chair (opens in new tab) features a sculptural wood frame that cradles inviting flax linen, finished with antiqued brass nailheads for a French mid-century vibe.
 And, with a slim footprint it's a savior in small spaces.

 Sleek and inviting, the Scandinavian-inspired Lottie coffee table (opens in new tab) by Arteriors showcases beveled edges, antique brass ferrules, and a satin walnut finished veneer.
 We think they come even better as a pair.